alpha-davidson/GitHub-Tutorial/README.md

 # GitHub-Tutorial
-This repository is for ALPhA's workshop
+This repository is for ALPhA's git and GitHub workshop